rmcsharry/ernest-site/content/documentation/vcloud-examples.md

 +++
 date = "2016-06-06"
-title = "vCloud Normal Examples" category = "documentation" showChildren=true
+title = "vCloud Examples"
+category = "documentation"
+showChildren=true
 [menu.documentation]
-  name = "vCloud Normal Examples" weight = -90
+  name = "vCloud Examples"
+  weight = -90
-  identifier = "vcloud-normal-examples"
+  identifier = "vcloud-examples"
   parent = "vCloud Director"
 +++

-# vCloud Director Normal Examples
+# vCloud Director Examples

 If you would like to try Ernest but do not have access to vCloud you can request a demo vCloud account [here](/vcloud-account).